krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 [According to some benchmarks](https://duckdblabs.github.io/db-benchmark/), polars is one of the fastest tools for handling and manipulating data.

 In this blog post, we will compare the dplyr and polars libraries and see how they can help us perform common data manipulation tasks.
-We will use a simple data set of the **palmerpenguins** package, the [new Iris data set](https://allisonhorst.github.io/palmerpenguins/articles/intro.html).
-We will see how to load, filter, group, join, and reshape the data using both libraries, and compare their syntax, performance, and output.
+We will use a simple data set of the **palmerpenguins** package, the ["new Iris data set"](https://allisonhorst.github.io/palmerpenguins/articles/intro.html).
+We will see how to load, filter, group, join, and reshape the data using both libraries, and compare their syntax and output.
 We will also discuss some of the advantages and disadvantages of each library, and provide some tips and resources for further learning.

 # Reading data